Jeff Brohm: 2015 season

 Brohm made it clear that he wanted to build the Hilltoppers program by recruiting players from Kentucky.
-Brohm brought in thirteen players from the state of Kentucky in first full recruiting class.
+Brohm brought in 13 players from the state of Kentucky in first full recruiting class.

 On September 3, 2015, Brohm won his first game as head coach against an SEC opponent, a 14–12 road win against Vanderbilt.
 On September 12, Western Kentucky won, 41–38, against Louisiana Tech, giving Brohm his tenth win as Western Kentucky's head coach.
 On September 19, Brohm and the Hilltoppers lost their first game of the season, 35–38, against Indiana.
 The Hilltoppers then won four straight games before traveling to Baton Rouge, Louisiana to face #5 LSU, where they were defeated 48–20.
-The Hilltoppers would win four straight again to finish the regular season 10–2 (8–0), winning the East Division of Conference USA.
-On December 5, Brohm led Western Kentucky to a 45–25 victory over Southern Miss in the 2015 Conference USA Football Championship Game, giving Western Kentucky their first ever Conference USA championship in school history.
-The win moved Western Kentucky into #25 in the A.P.
-Top 25.
-This was Western Kentucky's first appearance in the AP Top 25 since moving up to FBS.
+The Hilltoppers won four straight again to finish the regular season 10–2 (8–0), winning the East Division of Conference USA.
+On December 5, Brohm led Western Kentucky to a 45–25 victory over Southern Miss in the 2015 Conference USA championship game, giving Western Kentucky their first ever Conference USA championship in school history.
+The win moved Western Kentucky into #25 in the AP Top 25.
+This was Western Kentucky's first appearance in the AP poll since moving up to FBS.
 He finished his second season as the Hilltoppers' head coach with a 12–2 record, with losses against Indiana and LSU, and a victory in the 2015 Miami Beach Bowl over South Florida, 45–35.
 After trailing, 0–14, in the second quarter, Western Kentucky scored 24 unanswered points as they beat South Florida 24–14.

 2016 season

 On February 3, 2016, Brohm agreed to a contract extension with Western Kentucky.
-The deal would keep him under contract through the 2019 season.
+The deal kept him under contract through the 2019 season.

 After defeating Rice in the opening game of the 2016 season, Western Kentucky traveled to #1 Alabama.
-It was the first time Western Kentucky had played a #1 ranked team since the 2012 season.
-Western Kentucky would then cruise through its non-conference game against Miami (OH) before being defeated by Vanderbilt on the final play of the game.
-After a blowout victory over FCS Houston Baptist, Western Kentucky was defeated by Louisiana Tech.
-This was Western Kentucky's first conference lost since 2014, which also came at the hands of Louisiana Tech.
-In week seven, the Hilltoppers narrowly defeated Middle Tennessee 44–43 in double overtime, and the first winning streak over Middle Tennessee since 1980.
-The Hilltoppers then won their next five games by a minimum of 28 points, once again winning the East Division advancing to the 2016 Conference USA Football Championship Game.
-The Conference USA Championship Game was a highly anticipated re-match against Louisiana Tech.
+It was the first time Western Kentucky had played a #1 ranked team since 2012.
+Western Kentucky then cruised through its non-conference game against Miami (OH) before being defeated by Vanderbilt on the final play of the game.
+After a blowout victory over FCS Houston Baptist, Western Kentucky lost to Louisiana Tech.
+This was Western Kentucky's first conference lost since 2014, which was also to Louisiana Tech.
+In week seven, the Hilltoppers narrowly defeated Middle Tennessee 44–43 in double overtime, the program's first winning streak over Middle Tennessee since 1980.
+The Hilltoppers then won their next five games by a minimum of 28 points, once again winning the East Division advancing to the 2016 Conference USA championship game.
+The championship game was a highly anticipated re-match against Louisiana Tech.
 In a game that went on to be the highest scoring FBS conference championship game to date, Western Kentucky finally defeated Skip Holtz's Bulldogs 58–44.
 On December 4, 2016, Western Kentucky accepted a bid to the 2016 Boca Raton Bowl.
 They defeated Memphis 51–31.